EhudKirsh/VBA-Word-Macros/README.md

 <!-- To Do: Add 2 screenshots here: TOC & Table of Figures -->
 The purpose of this VBA Macro is to update all of these automatically with a single click without any window like this poping up.
 Specifically, it updates all of the following:

-- All Caption Labels (equations, figures and tables by default, but also custom)
+- Caption Labels - equations, figures and tables by default, but also custom
-- All Cross-References, including of the above caption labels, but also of headings
+- Cross-References, including of the above caption labels, but also of headings
-- All References
+- Citations [#]
+- Tables of Figures (of Caption Labels)
-- All Tables of Contents, Tables of Figures and Bibliography References Table
+- Tables of Contents, with custom indentations for different levels of headings
+- Bibliography References Table, aligning text to the left, fit widths of cols, HyperLink URLs 🔗, and display typically hidden details like DOI
 ```VBA
 Sub UpdateAll()
     Application.ScreenUpdating = False 'This improves performance